Introduction

 In this Arduino tutorial, we will learn to make a Traffic management system using Arduino Uno R3.
 In this project, the LEDs of three different colours will blink simultaneously after a particular period of time.

-You can purchase the components online or from any electronics centre to do physical projects.
+You can purchase the components online or from any electronics center to do physical projects.

 Whereas to do the online projects, we can use the TinkerCad website.